When I first started crocheting, I wanted to find the best type of crochet hook for beginners. Do you know what I found?

 …..but before you switch off and think, why bother reading on, let me explain.

-When I started out on my crochet journey I came from the land of Knitting, I found the transition a little difficult at first and really struggled with tension.
+As a new crocheter, I came from the land of Knitting.
+I found the transition between knitting and crochet a little difficult at first.
+I really struggled with keeping a good tension.
 My stitches were all randomly shaped with some ending up too tight to work into!

-As you start out looking for the perfect hook, you may, like me stumble across the fact that there are “inline” and “tapered” hooks.
+If you’re searching for the best type of crochet hook for beginners, you may, like me stumble across the fact that there are “inline” and “tapered” hooks.

-From the front, you can see that the inline hook is flatter than the tapered hook and the shaft and throat (where you will end up making your stitches) is the same width, whilst the tapered hook, gets narrower as you get towards the hook.
+From the front, you can see that the inline hook is flatter than the tapered hook and the shaft and throat (where you will end up making your stitches) is the same width.
+The tapered hook, gets narrower as you get towards the hook.

 You can see better from behind that the “inline” hook stays the same width and the tapering of the tapered hook looks more pronounced.

-Well, because the “inline” hook doesn’t taper as you get towards the hook-end, I personally found that it much easier to keep even tension.
+Well, because the “inline” hook doesn’t taper as you get towards the hook-end, I personally found that it much easier to keep even tension as a beginner.